theos/theos.dev/docs/Rootless.md

 - You do *not* need to create separate package identifiers for rootful/rootless versions of the same package
     - Newer versions of rootless-compatible package managers (e.g., Sileo and Zebra) will present only the compatible version to users
     - Cydia will display duplicate packages, but both point to the rootful version
-        - Users can mitigate this with [cyarchfix](https://www.ios-repo-updates.com/repository/poomsmart/package/com.ps.cyarchfix/) tweak by [PoomSmart](https://github.com/PoomSmart/cyarchfix)
+        - This can be corrected with [cyarchfix](https://github.com/PoomSmart/cyarchfix) by PoomSmart
     - The behavior of other package managers varies and may or may not supply the correct package to users

 - All non-DEBIAN items (e.g., maintainer scripts) are placed in `/var/jb`
-    - Ensure your tweak preferences are placed in `/var/jb/var/mobile/Library/Preferences` rather than the old location of `/var/mobile/Library/Preferences`, as the latter could lead to jailbreak detection in non-jailbroken state
+    - Please ensure that any additional resources you provide (e.g., newly created or laid out files and directories) are stored in a prefixed path and not a rootful path, as the latter could lead to jailbreak detection in a non-jailbroken state

 - This new rootless scheme only supports iOS 15+, which itself only supports newer devices
     - This means that you do not need to compile for legacy architectures (e.g., `armv7(s)` or older) if you were previously and can bump your deployment target to 15.0 when building for rootless